archesproject/arches-dev-training/slides/04-module-01.md

     - Ask questions on the forum: https://groups.google.com/forum/#!forum/archesproject
     - Write a ticket on GitHub: https://github.com/archesproject/arches
 - Writing documentation:
-    - Documentation is in a dedicated repo
+    - Documentation is in a dedicated repo: https://github.com/archesproject/docs
     - Written in restructured text
     - Converted to HTML using Sphinx